YannGus/ML/README.md

 **Key Contributions:**

-- Showed that a simple classifier trained on discrete token sequences achieves **94.76% accuracy** on MNIST, demonstrating the semantic richness of the compressed representations.
+- Showed that a simple classifier trained on token sequences achieves 94.76% accuracy on MNIST.
-- Highlighted the dual-purpose nature of neural compression: reducing redundancy while preserving task-relevant information.
+- Reduced model size from 1.20M parameters (baseline CNN) to 206k parameters (~5.8× smaller).
-- The token-based classifier is significantly more efficient, with **206k parameters** compared to 1.2M for a baseline CNN, and requires only **8.6 seconds of training time** versus 128.5 seconds.
+- Reduced training time from 128.5 seconds to 8.6 seconds (~15× faster) while retaining most of the baseline accuracy.

 **Implications:**